Aquarium, Pond Sponge Filtration |

 When attached to a power head, the pump pulls the water thru the sponge.

-With a power head, you will not see any bubbles flowing up the lift tube as with an air pump, however with both methods there is a rising column of water through this tube that in turn is pulling water through the sponge filter material.
+With a power head, you will not see any bubbles flowing up the lift tube as with an air pump.
+However, with both methods there is a rising column of water through this tube that in turn is pulling water through the sponge filter material.

 The Hydro Sponge #5 can handle flows up to 400 gph (depending on bio load), if a higher flow is required, the Hydro Pond Filter #2 or #4 can also be used in an aquarium (I have often used the Hydro Pond #4 as a pre-filter for high gph pumps in wet dry sumps).

 The power head method is generally the better choice for these reasons:

-For aquariums with internal, pre-filter, or standard sponge filters a medium porous sponge media with many tiny pores to trap bacteria is best (again this is where the Hydro Sponge Filter excels with its patented design).
+For aquariums with internal, pre-filter, or standard sponge filters, a medium porous sponge material with many tiny pores to trap bacteria is best (again this is where the Hydro Sponge Filter excels with its patented design).

 For tall/deep aquariums; the use of lift tube extensions can be used to provide a better flow pattern.

-Generally the use of lift tube extensions can be an advantage for flow patterns, but not always, especially if upper level HOB filters are used.
-A deep aquarium would be just fine with short lift tube combined with a "Hang on the Back" Power Filter providing upper circulation.
+Generally, the use of lift tube extensions can be an advantage for flow patterns, but not always, especially if upper level HOB filters are used.
+A deep aquarium would be just fine with short lift tube combined with a "hang-on-the-back" power filter providing upper circulation.